Retail Cannabis in Kamloops

 - Rules on personal cultivation of cannabis

-The Province of British Columbia has announced that the minimum age to possess, purchase and consume cannabis in BC will be 19, and that cannabis will be sold in both public- and private-owned retail stores, and online through the BC Liquor Distribution Branch’s retail site.
-In February 2018 the BC Retail Sales framework was released.
+The BC provincial government has announced that the minimum age to possess, purchase, and consume cannabis in BC will be 19 and that cannabis will be sold in both publicly and privately owned retail stores and online through the BC Liquor Distribution Branch’s retail site.
+In February 2018, the BC Retail Sales framework was released.

 The situation is unique in that an entirely new industry is being developed within a very short period of time.
-It is important for the City of Kamloops to have its own regulations in place at the time of legalization, so that we can ensure that this new industry is introduced in a manner that best meets the needs of all Kamloops residents.
-This includes determining where retail stores would best be located and whether any business licence restrictions or requirements should be imposed in order to fairly balance community interests.
+It is important for the City of Kamloops to have its own regulations in place at the time of legalization so that we can ensure that this new industry is introduced in a manner that best meets the needs of all Kamloops residents.
+This includes determining where it would be best to locate retail stores and whether any Business Licence restrictions or requirements should be imposed in order to fairly balance community interests.

-The City’s Business Licence Department has received a significant number of enquiries from companies and individuals wishing to operate cannabis retail stores in the City, and we expect that demand for business licences will be high.
+The City’s Business Licensing Section has received a significant number of inquiries from companies and individuals wishing to operate cannabis retail stores in the City, and we expect that demand for Business Licences will be high.
 In order to balance competing community interests, the City wants to ensure that its regulations fairly address the needs of retail operators and their neighbours.

-Consumption lounges have not been approved by the Provincial Government at this time.
+Consumption lounges have not been approved by the BC provincial government at this time.
 It is anticipated that this will be reviewed in 2019.

 Edible cannabis products will not be legal or legally sold in 2018.
 The federal government has announced that they will become legal in the summer of 2019.

-Once legalized on October 17, 2018, adults 19 and older will be able to grow cannabis at home for personal use, but not for resale.
+Once legalized on October 17, 2018, individuals aged 19 years and older will be able to grow cannabis at home for personal use, but not for resale.
 A maximum of four plants per household will be permitted by federal and provincial law.
 Plants must not be visible from a public place.
 Landlords and strata councils will be authorized to restrict or prohibit non-medical cannabis cultivation.